k-rishabh/pcd_segmentation/README.md

 # pcd_segmentation
-A code for point cloud segmentation from 3D LiDAR sensor, using RANSAC and DBSCAN.
+A code for point cloud segmentation from a 3D LiDAR sensor, using RANSAC and DBSCAN.